AlexDaPiggie/Watch_Price_Prediction_Pipeline/README.md

 | `condition` | Original condition field. | 212,922 | 74.84% |

 ## Data Cleaning
-`Data_Cleaning.py` clean the input data with logics derived from experiments in the notebook `Cleaning_Experiment.ipynb`.
-The Cleaning logic is simple, involving nan-summary, imputation, and flagging keywords. **See the notebook `Cleaning_Experiment.ipynb` for more details**
+`Data_Cleaning.py` does the first phase of the pipeline, which is cleaning  the input data.
+The logics are derived from experiments in the notebook `Cleaning_Experiment.ipynb`.

+The cleaning logics involve:
+* Grouping techinques to summarize & impute missing values (nan)
+* Flagging techinuqes to extract important keywords

+**See the notebook `Cleaning_Experiment.ipynb` for more details**

 ## Modeling

 `Modeling.py`  uses the cleaned train and test sets created from `Data_Cleaning.py`.
-The target variable, `price` is log-transformed before training to reduct the impact of extreme outliers.
 The final model is a fine-tuned Extra Trees Regressor wrapped in a scikit-learn pipeline.
 This helps handle feature engineering, encoding, training, evaluation, and model saving.

+**See the notebook `Tree_Modeling.ipynb` for more details**

-## Explonatory Data Analysis
+## Key info from EDA (Explonatory Data Analysis)

 Log Transformation make the signal of the `price` feature much more vivid.
 See the notebook `EDA.ipynb` for more details.